jakeweholt/DR_TH/README.md

 ## LendingClub Loan Default Classifier

-This is a model library for running and deploying models based on the LendingClub Loan Defualt data, which can be found here: https://www.lendingclub.com/info/download-data.action.
+This is a model library for running and deploying models based on the LendingClub Loan Default data, which can be found here: https://www.lendingclub.com/info/download-data.action.
 Models here were trained on a subset of this data.

 ### First Order Tasks
 1. Partition your data into a [holdout set and 5 stratified CV folds](https://github.com/jakeweholt/DR_TH/blob/a2e338bff058b2f1ece09e153b83def85d4bb6f1/model/model.py#L23-L70).